benswinney/kube-homelab-multinode/README.md

 ## 6. Redeploy CoreDNS Services

-Due to a bug/feature of kubeadm, if coredns is deployed without additional nodes available (e.g. another master/control plane or worker nodes), then it will deploy entirely on the same node (e.g. master01).
+Due to a bug/feature of kubeadm, if coredns is deployed without additional nodes available (e.g. another master or worker nodes), then it will deploy entirely on the same node (e.g. master01).

 ```shell
 NAME                                   READY   STATUS    RESTARTS   AGE     IP             NODE           NOMINATED NODE   READINESS GATES